The Time Tunnel: Comic books

+A short-lived comic book was published by Gold Key Comics (Western Publishing Co.) in 1966–1967.
+These were reprinted by Hermes Press in 2012.
+In the first issue, the travelers meet Abraham Lincoln on the day of his assassination, then visit Pompeii in 79 A.D, then visit 1980 when a trip Mars takes place.
+In the second issue, the travelers visit D-Day 1944 and discover Nazis armed with weapons from the future, then visit Custer in 1876 on the day of his death.

 DVD releases

 20th Century Fox Home Entertainment released the entire series on DVD in Region 1 in 2006 in two volumes.
-Volume Two includes the unaired 2002 pilot and the made-for-TV film The Time Travelers as special features.
+Volume Two includes the unaired 2002 pilot and the made-for-TV film Time Travelers as special features.
 The DVD box sets include nearly all full-length, uncut and unedited original network prints, but one episode, "Chase Through Time", was edited.

 In Region 2, Revelation Films released the entire series on DVD in the UK in one complete series box set.

 In Region 4, Madman Entertainment released the complete series on DVD in Australia on August 20, 2014.

 Blu-ray releases

 In Region B, Revelation Films has released the entire series on Blu-ray in the UK in one set.
 Though made for the UK, the Blu-ray set is in fact all-region and plays in US players.

 Record album

-The Time Tunnel 1967 ABC-TV Japanese book with record album.
-33⅓ RPM record licensed and manufactured for exclusive release in Japan by Asahi Sonorama company and was released during the show's original airing in 1967.
-The record is pressed in blue-vinyl and contains the time-travel drama "Adventure in the Lost World."
+The Time Tunnel ABC-TV Japanese book with record album was released in 1967.
+33⅓ RPM record was licensed and manufactured for exclusive release in Japan by Asahi Sonorama company and was released during the show's original airing.
+The record is pressed in blue-vinyl and contains the time-travel drama "Adventure in the Lost World".
 The highlight of this package is the colorful 12-page booklet which showcases original storybook artwork of the record's episode with the intrepid time travelers being terrorized by rampaging dinosaurs and angry cavemen.